 Entities controlled by Council, jointly controlled by Council or over which Council has significant influence are related parties of Council.
 Council will need to identify transactions with these entities and may need to make extra disclosure about them in Council's financial statements.

 When assessing whether Council has control or joint control over an entity Council must consider AASB 10 and AASB 11.
 AASB 128 details the criteria for determining whether Council has significant influence over an entity.

-Council's Contracts Register, Leases and License Register and the Schedule of Debts Written Off will be reviewed to identify Related Party Transactions/Parties.
-This information will be included in the Related Party Register which will include all joint arrangements and updated on a quarterly basis.
+Council's Contracts Register, Legal Register for Leases and Licenses and the Schedule of Debts Written Off will be reviewed to identify Related Party Transactions (RPT) and Related Parties.
+This information will be included in the Related Party Register (RPR) which will include all joint arrangements and updated on a regular basis.